Women in the Synoptic Gospels

 Luke 14:26 (Q) Disciples must "hate" father, mother, wife, children, brothers, sisters

-Luke 15:8-10 (L) Parable of a woman who lost &found a coin, then rejoices with her friends
+Luke 15:8-10 (L) Parable of a woman who lost & found a coin, then rejoices with her female friends & neighbors

 Luke 16:18 (Mk) Brief saying against men divorcing their wives or marrying divorced women